lpenguin/harlowe/README.md

  * Fixed a long-standing bug where spreading `...` datasets did not, in fact, arrange their values in sort order, but instead in parameter order.
  * Fixed a long-standing bug where a string containing an unmatched `)` inside a macro would abruptly terminate the macro.

+###Alterations

+ * Giving an empty string to a macro that affects or alters all occurrences of the string in the passage text, such as `(replace:)` or `(click:)`, will now result in an error (because it otherwise won't affect any part of the passage).

 ###1.2.1 changes:

 ####Bugfix